apache/druid/docs/ingestion/native-batch.md

 > You need to include the [`druid-azure-extensions`](../development/extensions-core/azure.md) as an extension to use the Azure input source.

 The Azure input source reads objects directly from Azure Blob store or Azure Data Lake sources.
-You can specified as a list of file URI strings or prefixes.
-The Azure input source is splittable and can be used by the [Parallel task](#parallel-task), where each worker task reads a single object.
+You can specify objects as a list of file URI strings or prefixes.
+You can split the Azure input source for use with [Parallel task](#parallel-task) indexing and each worker task reads one chunk of the split data.

 Sample specs: